 rectification is a discretionary equitable remedy which is available to correct the manner in which a transaction is recorded in a written instrument

-it is not a remedy which is available to change the transaction
+it is not a remedy which is available to change the transaction itself

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.